How to embed the Privacy Controls and Cookie Solution on a Ucraft site

 Now that you’ve made your changes, simply hit save, and you’re done.

 Not sure if you’ve set up correctly?
-Check out the live example and FAQs below
+Check out the live example and FAQs below.

 Live example

-This is an example that shows everything we have described above, you can use this code pen as a guide to see what happens before and after blocking scripts via manual tagging.
+This is an example that shows everything we have described above.
+You can use this CodePen as a guide to see what happens before and after blocking scripts via manual tagging.

 (see the example)

-To demonstrate the cookie blocking feature, we’ve embedded a YouTube video, and a Twitter follow button:
+To demonstrate the cookie blocking feature, we’ve embedded a YouTube video and a Twitter follow button:

 Follow @iubenda

 Both scripts are blocked through manual tagging.
-Since both the YouTube video widget and the Twitter follow button are part of the Experience purpose (id 3) we’ve added data-iub-purposes="3" to their scripts so that the Privacy Controls and Cookie Solution can properly identify them for release.
+Since both the YouTube video widget and the Twitter follow button are part of the Experience purpose (id 3), we’ve added data-iub-purposes="3" to their scripts so that the Privacy Controls and Cookie Solution can properly identify them for release.

-Click on the Accept button – or just activate the “Experience” toggle – to release these scripts (refresh the page to return to the starting point).
+Click on the Accept button, or just activate the “Experience” toggle, to release these scripts (refresh the page to return to the starting point).

 How can I tell if I’ve set prior blocking up properly?

-After you have saved, open your site in an incognito mode and check if the scripts you have blocked via manual tagging stay blocked until you consent.
+After you have saved, open your site in incognito mode and check if the scripts you have blocked via manual tagging stay blocked until you consent.

 See also